yuweihao/reclor/README.md

 # ReClor: A Reading Comprehension Dataset Requiring Logical Reasoning (ICLR 2020)

 This repository contains PyTorch code for the paper: Weihao Yu*, Zihang Jiang*, Yanfei Dong, and Jiashi Feng, [ReClor: A Reading Comprehension Dataset Requiring Logical Reasoning](https://openreview.net/pdf?id=HJgJtT4tvB), ICLR 2020 (* equal contribution).
-For the data and information, please check out the [project page](http://whyu.me/reclor).
+For the data and more information, please check out the [project page](http://whyu.me/reclor).

 # Setting up and using the repo
 1. Set up the environment.
 Install Python3.5+ and PyTorch 1.0+ and Transformers.
 I recommend the [Anaconda distribution](https://www.anaconda.com/distribution/) to set up Python environment.
 Refer to [pytorch.org](https://pytorch.org/) to install PyTorch.
 Then install [Transformers package](https://github.com/huggingface/transformers) by